 However, this blockage can harm the unit and lead to weak HVAC airflow.

 Due to dirty air filters, if your AC is suffering from water leakage, ensure to collect the dripping water properly.
 That means don’t allow that water to damage your floor and walls.
 After that, clean your filters and let the filters dry completely before putting them in the AC.
+You can take help and call Comfort Experts Inc.

 Here it is advised to clean the air filters more often during peak season.